bhavyaBeliever/Binary-Calculator/README.md

-This project is to make a world class Binary-Calculator with aim to get gpl license.
+This repo is to list all solutions in Competetive Coding Questions available in leetcode.
+We will try to get solution in every Programming Languages.

+Let's Code

 Made by Pratham and Bhavya.